openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 Automatic channel selection example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you need to use the "automatic channel selection" of OpenWRT, you must set
+If you need to use the "automatic channel selection" feature of OpenWRT, you must set
 the channel to ``0`` and, unless you are using neither **802.11n** nor **802.11ac**,
 you must set the ``hwmode`` property to tell OpenWRT which band to use
 (11g for 2.4 Ghz, 11a for 5 GHz).

 The following example sets "automatic channel selection" for two radios, the first radio uses
-**802.11n** in the 2 GHz band, while the second uses **802.11ac** in the 5 GHz band.
+**802.11n** in the 2.4 GHz band, while the second uses **802.11ac** in the 5 GHz band.

 .. code-block:: python